SelviAr/SeleniumCodeSnippet/README.md

 # Selenium Code Snippet

 This  repository contains Selenium code snippet I have collected over the perioid from my work.
 I have created this page as quick reference page for  Selenium automation engineers.
+My thanks to all the bloggers who helped me to become  Selenium automation engineer.

+- Selvi

 ##Table of Contents